pcorpx/security_console/README.md

   *The value contains name of a user for connecting to the database*

 * __DB_PASSWORD__
-  *The value contains password of a user for connecting to the database*
+  *The value contains password of a user for connecting to the database.
+It is critical data and mustn't be in public*

+You may put those variables with values in ~/.bash_profile script if your operation system is Linux as follows: `export DB_ENGINE=django.db.backends.postgresql_psycopg2` or keep it in .env file in the working directory of the project.

 ### Installation